Abdominoplasty Northern Virginia

 - Your skin is then pulled back over the area, removing excess skin, and stitched back into place.
 Because the belly button is not detached in a partial tummy tuck, Dr. Desman does not need to create a new one as in the complete tummy tuck.

 Recovering from the tummy tuck procedure depends on the individual and how you respond to the procedure.
-You may be released within a few hours, or may be hospitalized overnight following surgery.
+You will have swelling for the first few days following the procedure.

 Your stitches will dissolve on their own, so there is no suture removal after surgery.
 A support garment will help as the healing process continues for anywhere between two to six weeks.